rajeevv-ranjann/rajeevv-ranjann/README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm RAJEEV ! 👋

 ### 🚀 First-Year BTech Student | Tech Explorer | Lifelong Learner

 Welcome to my digital playground!
-I am a first-year student at **[INDIAN INSTITUTE OF TECHNOLOGY, DELHI]** currently navigating the exciting world of technology.
+I am a first-year student at **INDIAN INSTITUTE OF TECHNOLOGY, DELHI** currently navigating the exciting world of technology.
 I’m a curious soul who loves to experiment, break things (and occasionally fix them), and learn new skills from scratch.

 ---